stdevel/ansible-mosquitto/README.md

 # mosquitto

-This role installs and configures the MQTT broker [http://mosquitto.org](Eclipse mosquitto).
+This role installs and configures the MQTT broker [Eclipse mosquitto](http://mosquitto.org).

 ## Requirements